Cryptography-for-Devs/Cryptography-for-Devs.github.io/README.md

 That course gave me a chance to dive deep into these cryptography concepts.

-So, I created this free course to share my learnings with all the developers curious to understand the cryptography concepts that are relevant to their daily developer life.
+So, I created this free course to share my learnings with all the developers curious to understand the <strong>cryptography concepts that are relevant to daily developer life.</strong>

 > 🟢 It's live on: https://cryptography-for-devs.github.io

 ## Course contents

 I have tried covering developer-oriented cryptography concepts in an easy to follow manner.

-The second half of the course around asymmetric cryptography is not yet released.
-If the first half proves valuable to lots of developers, then I will work hard on the second half based on developers' feedback.
-All of it will remain free, forever :D

-Please follow me on Twitter, there you will receive updates on future releases and my future projects: https://twitter.com/vkwebdev

 <ol start="0">
     <li><a href="https://cryptography-for-devs.github.io/0-before-we-start/" target="_blank">Before we start (Do not skip this)</a></li>